pangeo-forge/pangeo-forge-gcs-bakery/README.md

 2. Run `make deploy` to set up the infrastructure against your Google Cloud account
 3. Get a cup of tea whilst Prefect sorts itself out, this may take about 10 minutes.
 4. Run `make test-flow` to register the test flow against your new Prefect agent
-5. Test the flow using the prefect cloud UI
+4. Test infrastructure according to the procedure described in **Testing** section below.

 ### Updating
 1. Run `make init` to ensure you are logged in to Google Cloud
 2. Run `make deploy` to re-run terraform against your environment.
    1. NOTE: The Terraform configuration is designed to be idempotent, so you should normally see "No changes.
 Your infrastructure matches the configuration."
-3. Run `make test-flow` to register the test flow.
+4. Test infrastructure according to the procedure described in **Testing** section below.

 ### Testing
-1. Run `make test-flow` to register the test flow against your new Prefect agent
+1. Execute `make test-flow` to _register_ the test flow against your new Prefect agent

+> **Note**: `make test-flow` _**DOES NOT**_ run the flow.
+It only _registers_ it.
+To run the flow, continue with the remaining steps, below.

-2. Test the flow using the prefect cloud UI
+2. Login to the Prefect Cloud UI at https://cloud.prefect.io/
+3. From your Prefect project homepage, select `FLOWS`.
+4. In the displayed table of flows, select the test flow, either by name or date.
+5. From the flow details page, use either the `RUN` or `QUICK RUN` buttons to initiate a test run of this flow.
+6. Introspect further details about this run using the **Debugging** instructions, below.

 # Debugging
 1. Open Lens and add your cluster (this will leverage your updated kubectl config).